rosealexander/react-mui-workshop/README.md

 export default WeatherDisplay;
 ```
 ### [Avatar](https://mui.com/material-ui/api/avatar/)
-**Avatar** is a data display component that are basically little circles that you can place text or images inside.
+**Avatar** is a data display component that is basically a little circle to place text or images inside.
-- `src={icon}` Open weather actually gives us an image representing the current weather condition at the requested area code so we
+- `src={icon}` Open weather actually gives us an image representing the current weather condition at the requested area
-  are displaying it in this component.
+code, so we are displaying it within this component.

 ### [Typography](https://mui.com/material-ui/api/typography/)
 **Typography** is a data display component used for styling text.